 5.Build the Plasma Speaker

 Now, this is an essential part.
 It involves the actual building of the plasma speaker.
 Building your plasma speaker is the fifth step.
-After testing the prototype and making sure that everything is fine, begin building the speaker on the Veroboard.
+After testing the prototype and ensuring that everything is fine, begin building the speaker on the Veroboard.

 It's advisable to use sockets for IC's as such won't damage from heat during soldering.
 Better yet, if the IC's don't function, you can easily replace them instead of desoldering them.
 Therefore, you will be able to save a lot of time and other unnecessary costs.
 It is also advisable to add an LED indicator to the circuit.
 A LED indicator is perfect as it will notify you whether the circuit is off or on.
 To do this, connect the LED indicator to the TL494's power supply line.